 You can find more information regarding costs on our website, which differs depending on if it’s their first time going to camp or if your child is returning to camp.
 Once an applicant is accepted into a program, there are a few other documents they need to submit.
 These documents are required in order to obtain a J1 visa and many of them are also required by camp (e.g. references and police checks).

 If it sounds complicated, don’t worry, as applicants can view what documents they need by logging into their Wild Packs account.

 Visa Interview at the American Embassy

-All first time camp staff are required to attend the American embassy for an in-person interview.
-Applicants are given information regarding the embassy upon being placed at camp.
-Wild Packs are responsible for booking applicants into the London and Belfast embassies.
-Applicants attending an embassy outside of the UK will be told how to book their own appointment.
-Embassy interviews are mandatory.
+All first-time camp staff are required to attend the American embassy for an in-person interview.
+Applicants are given information regarding the embassy upon being placed at camp, so you and your child will be kept completely in the loop throughout this all.
+Applicants attending an embassy will be told how to book their own appointment and this step is vital to the process, as embassy interviews are mandatory.

 To give you the most flexibility over your dates, prices and airport locations, Wild Packers book their own flights.
 This means you can pick the one that works best for you and your family.
 Do you still have a few questions?
 Visit our Flights and Logistics page for more information!